 Isle of Skye is an incredible destination and a very unique road trip.
 No trip to Scotland, especially a Scottish road trip vacation, is complete without visiting this island!

-Eat: Dulse & Brose and The Old School in Portree.
+Where to eat on the Isle of Skye: Dulse & Brose and The Old School in Portree.
 The Three Chimneys for a luxury, Michelin Star dining experience in Colbost

-Recommended length of stay: 2-3 nights
+Recommended length of stay in Skye: 2-3 nights

 A quick travel guide to Edinburgh The Essential Travel Guide To Scotland A guide to visiting Isle of Skye in Scotland